|Jul 7 - 11, 2018||

-No Limit Hold'em - APPT Kickoff (Event #2)
+No Limit Hold'em - Little One for One Drop (Event #68)

 Born in Taiwain.
 Chen An Lin has been a regular player in tournaments across Asia since 2009 and has shown consistently good results over the years.
 His number of live cashes increased drastically during 2015 and, as a result, he joined Team PokerStars in the same year.